lodefmode/moviecart/README.md

    Each field consists of a checkerboard pattern of 10 x 262 cells.
    Each cell contains one of 128 colours and is 8 pixels wide by 1 pixel deep.
    This produces an effective resolution of 80 x 262 @ 30 frames per second, with 10 colors per line.

-   Each field requires 2.5K of data.

    Sound is 4 bit mono produced at 15.720 KHz.

-   A 1K Kernel is made available to the 6507 via a dual port ram.
-   A 16 MIPs microcontroller monitors 3 address lines to selectively update portions of the kernel with information streamed from an SD microcard.
    Joystick controls brightness, volume, and shuttle position.
    Console switches control b/w, ten second rewind and full rewind.

+   Each field requires 2.5K of data.
    Each second requires the equivalent of 75.5 Combat cartridges, or over half a million cartridges to produce a full length 2 hour movie.

-   Hardware consists of only 3 through-hole components, plus a few passives.
-   No assembly of SMT parts are required.

 For inquires please contact: